kukuhtw/kronologger2015/README.md

 * User can protect link sharing file with password
 * user can save file attachment easily by dropbox's script
 * User can share messages at kronologger to Twitter and Facebook
+* API available, so other developers can built apps based on kronologger's platform

 ### What is this repository for? ###

 * Quick summary